 Let us assume I have two Excel files (source files) with sales data in it.
 All the files (or workbook) have the same data structure.
 I want to extract all the data from the source files and merge the data to a single (master) file.
 See the image below.

-The Master file, which will extract and merge data from all the files, should be another folder.
+The Master file, which will extract and merge data from all the files, should be in another folder.
 You can modify it further according to your requirement.

 I have a Button on my master file.
 The button is an ActiveX control.
-The click event calls a functions to read the all the files in a folder.
+The click event calls a functions to read all the files in a folder.